top of page

 In round three there's 14 works from people based in Colombia, Botswana, England, Sweden, Argentina, Cuba, Spain, USA, Germany and Ghana.

-The order in which you read information can affect the interpretation of what comes after it; if you want a route through these texts here's Reading Route 1 and Reading Route 2
+The order in which you read information can affect the interpretation of what comes after it; if you want a route through these texts here's Reading Route 1 and Route 2

 Round 2